Every day, girls face threats to education caused by war, poverty, cultural norms and practices, poor infrastructure, violence, and fragility.

-Nonviolent Peaceforce works in Jed’ah 5 camp, where internally displaced Iraqis flee after violence in their communities.
+Nonviolent Peaceforce works in a camp in southern Mosul, where internally displaced Iraqis flee after violence in their communities.
 Displaced girls from the camp have to walk 15 minutes unaccompanied through the desert to get to school.
 Sometimes, boys from the camp harass the girls on their way to school.

 The girls are blamed for being too friendly or for wearing the wrong clothes to attract this kind of attention.
 The community responds in fear and the shame is put on the girl and her family.
 They are punished for talking to the boys and are pulled out of school by their parents.